 Number two, know that simply walking into court and telling your side of the story is never a good idea in Virginia.
 Judges are ready and willing to impose serious penalties, even for someone who appears without an attorney.
 You should work with an experienced attorney who will be able to present your defense with the best possible strategy.

 Number three, exercise your rights.
 Your right to remain silent, and your right to challenge evidence should never be overlooked.
 Even in cases that appear to be simple, an experienced attorney is often able to find a flaw that can lead to a much better result.
 It is important to understand your rights and to protect them.

 How An Attorney Can Help

 Criminal defense lawyers are valuable for a variety of reasons.
 First and foremost, an experienced criminal defense attorney can explain to you what you are charged with, the elements of the offense, what defenses you may have available and how you can achieve the best results.
+A good criminal lawyer can explain your rights and how to best protect them.
 In many cases, the best and simplest result may be achieved through negotiations with the prosecution, otherwise known as a plea agreement.
 A plea agreement may include favorable terms for avoidance of a conviction, also known as a deferred finding or suspended imposition of sentence (SIS) or the plea agreement may call for a conviction but with a known, favorable outcome given the exposure to more harsh potential penalties.